Rhyspew/aws-bootcamp-cruddur-2023/journal/week6.md

 Update db/seed file.
 Run seed bash script (or setup)

-seed ddb file if necessary to produce messaging examples to confirm connectivity.
+Load ddb schema file if necessary to allow messaging.

 To get rid of a value return error go to backend-flask/lib/db.py Change line 82 to: